Cocaine Relapse Warning Signs, Prevention, and Addiction Treatment

 - Don’t beat yourself up.
 Practice forgiveness and compassion.

-- Do not engage in all-or-nothing thinking that tells you because you relapsed once you have already failed and might as well keep using.
+- Do not engage in all-or-nothing thinking that tells you that because you relapsed once, you have already failed and might as well keep using.
 Just because you had a relapse does not mean that you have to keep using.

-- Remind yourself of the reasons you quit using in the first place (the negative consequences of your drug use).
+- Remind yourself of the reasons you quit using cocaine the first place (the negative consequences of your drug use).

 - Reach out to a supportive person such as an addiction sponsor, a trusted friend, or a family member.